hustcer/deepseek-review/README.md

           chat-token: ${{ secrets.CHAT_TOKEN }}
 ```

+Follow these steps to config your `CHAT_TOKEN`:

+- Click on the "Settings" tab in your repository navigation bar.
+- In the left sidebar, click on "Secrets and variables" under "Security".
+- Click on "Actions" -> "New repository secret" button.
+- Enter `CHAT_TOKEN` in the "Name" field.
+- Enter the value of your `CHAT_TOKEN` in the "Secret" field.
+- Finally, click the "Add secret" button to save the secret.

 When a PR is created, Deepseek code review will be automatically triggered, and the review results will be posted as comments on the corresponding PR.
 For example: [Example](https://github.com/hustcer/deepseek-review/pull/30) & [Run Log](https://github.com/hustcer/deepseek-review/actions/runs/13043609677/job/36390331791#step:2:53).

 ### Trigger CR When a Specific Label was Added